 - Collect student work through a Moodle assignments

-- On a computer, download all student files from Moodle in a zip file, unzip the file, and copy the files to Google Drive or Dropbox.
+- On a computer, download all student files from Moodle in a zip file, unzip the file, and copy the files to Google Drive.

-- On the iPad Pro, open the files from Google Drive or Dropbox, and mark up as needed.
+- On an iPad, open the Notability app, click the import button, select to import the files from Google Drive, and mark up as needed.

-- Save the modified file back to Google Drive or Dropbox.
+- From Notability, export the modified file back to Google Drive.

 - On a computer, zip all the marked-up files and upload back to Moodle